Lundbeck-Biometrics/tranSMART-admin/troubleshooting/troubleshooting_dbsnp_load.md

 Type `\q` to exit psql.

-Another potential cause for the performance issues could the the index (https://use-the-index-luke.com/sql/dml/insert).
+Another potential contributor to the performance issues could be the index (https://use-the-index-luke.com/sql/dml/insert).
 Each time we add a row, the index would need to update.

 If we plan to remove the count for checking if we already have a SNP in the table, then we don't need the index when we load the dictionary.